yariki23/layout-smoothie-project/README.md

 # layout-smoothie-project

-This site is supported on desktop version
+This site is supported on screens from 1400 to 1900 px

 ### [Site link](https://charming-brioche-f34832.netlify.app)